 Information about our older population comes from a range of different sources.
 The main source for the local data shown below is the Joint Strategic Needs Assessment for Cheshire East.
 Where local data is not available, we have used reliable national information sources and references are available at the end of this document.

-In addition to the facts and figures shown below, we have included the comments of local people who attended events to give us give us their views about living in Cheshire East.
+In addition to the facts and figures shown below, we have included the comments of local people who attended events to give us their views.